 To another he said, “Follow me.”
 But he said, “Lord, let me first go and bury my father.”
 And Jesus said to him, “Leave the dead to bury their own dead.
 But as for you, go and proclaim the kingdom of God.”
 Yet another said, “I will follow you, Lord, but let me first say farewell to those at my home.”
 Jesus said to him, “No one who puts his hand to the plow and looks back is fit for the kingdom of God.”
 (Luke 9:59-62 ESV).

 Notice the initial response of both men.
 “Let me first…” Neither man refuses to follow Jesus, but their immediate reaction is to adapt Jesus’ call to accommodate their personal situation.
 The Lord of heaven, the savior of the world, has just invited them to join him in fulfilling the eternal purposes of God, and their immediately concern is how it will affect their personal life.
 This really is the big trap.
 Most people want God in their life, and many people want a relationship with Jesus.
-But the great temptation is that we want it on our terms; and while our terms seem perfectly reasonable to us, don’t expect Jesus to agree.
+But the great temptation is to want it on our terms; and while our terms seem perfectly reasonable to us, don’t expect Jesus to agree.

 The first man asks permission to bury his father.
-Some teach that the man’s father hadn’t died yet and the man wanted time to wait for his father to die so he could secure his inheritance.
+Some teach that the man’s father hadn’t died yet and the man wanted time to wait for his father’s death so he could secure his inheritance.
 That’s quite an assumption, because there’s nothing in the text that supports this view.
 At face value this is simply a request to go and bury his dead father.
 But Jesus tells him to let others take care of that and instead to go proclaim the kingdom of God.
 The second man also makes what seems to be a reasonable request to say goodbye to his family, but Jesus does not accommodate him either.

 The beauty of reading about Jesus in the scriptures is that we can have full assurance that if Jesus said it, or Jesus did it, then it is right, it is good, it is grounded in perfect wisdom, and motivated by perfect love.
 But don’t expect it to make sense to our self-biased, natural way of reasoning 3.
 If we expect God to operate within the guidelines of what we think is reasonable, we will be seriously limited in our perception of who he is and what he expects of us.

 Wanting to bury your father or to say goodbye to your family certainly isn’t bad within itself.
 Some would argue that these things actually fall within the realm of basic responsibility.
 So why did Jesus respond the way he did?
 I think Jesus’ response was triggered by the very fact that they wanted to negotiate.
 He calls them to follow him and their first thought is about themselves.
 It’s not that there isn’t time to do what the men requested.
-It’s not a time issue.
+Time isn’t the issue.
 It’s the attitude of their heart that Jesus is addressing.
 They have encountered the Son of God, who has come to earth to save a lost and dying world.
 He has personally invited them to join him in this work that will alter the history of the world and change everything for eternity, and their response is to put their personal life “first”.
 Jesus’ uncompromising response is an attempt to help them see correctly.

 Now contrast the above scenarios with the following passage.